dl-alexandre/SFSymbolKit/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 ### License
-Distributed under the MIT License.
-See LICENSE for more information.
+Distributed under the MIT [License](https://github.com/dl-alexandre/SFSymbolKit/blob/main/LICENSE).